harmony-one/h/progress/alaina-furstenberg.md

 2025-07-01 Tue: Continuation of editing Q2 Video in Descript + the design of the thumbnail.
 Followed up with the team to update their Q2 progress with top relevant link.

 2025-06-30 Mon: Editing of Q2 Video in Descript.
 Revisions to Q2 newsletter.

 ---

+2025 Q2 Review (36 hours)

+This quarter, I focused on consistent marketing—publishing weekly Twitter threads, progress shorts, and monthly Substack reports.
+I led the [Colossus integration](https://youtu.be/5J4O0O27Djw?si=urEQl33e2juaxJMS) rollout end-to-end, creating announcement assets, AI podcast, and co-branded content.
+I also upskilled in Framer, Figma Make, Canva animation and Cursor—learning to prototype websites, structure markdown systems, and explore vibe-coding and animation workflows that bridge design and AI.
+I co-authored the Q2 report and produced recap videos to capture and package team progress.

+I highlighted protocol updates, demoed new features on ONE Bot, and co-marketed with partners like FlappyH1, 1UtilityDAO, RecoveryONE, Crypto_Land_DAO and more while promoting and researching our new initiative 5.country.

+---